 David Hume is one of my intellectual heroes.
 I first encountered him in the fall of 1973 in Lucas Hall on the campus of the University of Missouri at St. Louis.
 The campus was familiar, right up the street from my house, but the ideas I encountered there were from a different world.
 Anxious to expand my small intellectual world, I eagerly enrolled in a class called, “Major Questions in Philosophy.”

 Professor Paul Gomberg, at that time a newly minted Harvard PhD, taught the class with intelligence and enthusiasm.
 We read Descartes’ Meditations on First Philosophy, Lenin’s The State and Revolution, and Hume’s Dialogues Concerning Natural Religion.
 Wow!
-Knowledge, the gods, and the state all undermined in sixteen weeks.
+Knowledge, the gods, and the state were all undermined in fifteen weeks.
 But it was Hume who made the greatest impression, demolishing the design argument for god’s existence and, more importantly, opening my mind.

 Here is Hume on how to be a good philosopher.
 It is from the opening pages of An Enquiry Concerning Human Understanding.